 Limestone is a sedimentary rock that has been utilised by humankind for thousands of years.
-This timeline traces the history of limestone from Egyptian pyramid building to modern day industries.
+This timeline traces some of the key points in the history of limestone, from Egyptian pyramid building to modern day industries.

 7000 – BCE Lime mortar floor

 A lime mortar floor dating back to 7000 BCE is discovered in Yiftah El in modern Israel.
 It was apparently manufactured from hydrated lime produced by strongly heating limestone and then slaking the product.